Introduction to Azure security

 Virtual networking

 Virtual machines need network connectivity.
 To support that requirement, Azure requires virtual machines to be connected to an Azure Virtual Network.
 An Azure Virtual Network is a logical construct built on top of the physical Azure network fabric.
 Each logical Azure Virtual Network is isolated from all other Azure Virtual Networks.
-This isolation helps ensure that network traffic in your deployments is not accessible to other Azure customers.
+This isolation helps ensure that network traffic in your deployments isn't accessible to other Azure customers.

 Patch Updates